The Sacristy of the Church of St. Stephen'sUnknown places & works

 From the sacristy you can access a small cloister that houses the museum of sculptures of the church.
 Among these are the bust-relief of Saint Sebastian (1455-1532) by Tullio Lombardo, Saint Andrea and Saint Girolamo (1476-1480) by Pietro Lombardo and his assistants and the beautiful funerary stele of Senator Giovanni Falier by Antonio Canova (1808).

-If you are interested in visiting the church of St. Stephen bear in mind that it is open only Mondays to Saturdays, from 10.30 to 16.30.
+The church of St. Stephen is open only Mondays to Saturdays, from 10.30 am to 4.30 pm.
 It is located in Venice, in Campo Santo Stefano, at a short distance from the ‘Accademia’ and' S. Angelo' stops of Venice's public transport.
 If you are interested in Tintoretto we invite you to have a look at our special Tintoretto 500 section, created on the occasion of the five hundredth anniversary of his birth.
 Here you can find info, tickets for events and exhibitions on Tintoretto and original guided tours to get in touch with his masterpieces preserved in Venice.